 *Your discount is automatically applied at check out.

 This program will be recorded live on November 16 & 17, 2021.

 (Recorded packages are available approximately three weeks after the seminar is held.)

-WA General: This program is approved for 6.5 units of general CLE credit and 1.0 unit of Ethics credit in Washington
+WA General: This program is approved for 5.5 units of general CLE credit and 1.0 unit of Ethics credit in Washington

 CA General: This program is approved for 6.5 units of general CLE in California.